orbitdb/field-manual/01 Tutorial/01_Basics.md

 - **[docs](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
 Useful for building search indices or version controlling documents and data.
 - **[counter](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbcounternameaddress)**: Useful for counting events separate from log/feed data.

-You can also make your own stores.
-This is covered in Part 3 of this book.
+In addition to these provided, you can also easily make your own stores.
+This process is covered in Part 3 of this book.

 * Resolves #[481](https://github.com/orbitdb/orbit-db/issues/481)
 * Resolves #[480](https://github.com/orbitdb/orbit-db/issues/480)